 How are we going to feed 10 billion people by 2050 while combating and mitigating the effects of global climate change?
 The world will need to double crop yield to give everyone food security and enable a sustainable industrial base.
 This will require a revolution in agriculture.
 Such a revolution can be provided through technology that focuses on re-designing the engine of biological productivity – Photosynthesis.

 To realize this we need to embark on an large-scale international research endeavour bringing together Europe’s best scientist.
-For this, we have launched the Photosynthesis 2.0 Programme, an initiative which already is supported by 49 academic institutions from 17 EU-Member States.
+For this, we have launched the Photosynthesis 2.0 Programme, an initiative which already is supported by 51 universities, research institutes and international initiatives from 17 EU-Member States and beyond.